zeper-eng/Learning/README.md

 There is actually already a univariate regression implemented in typescript before I realized that there werent very many good vectorized math packages in the nodejs version of typescript and it's really not meant for that anyways but, it gave me a solid foundation thus far.

-Pehaps some mysql stuff to pull in datasets although it's hard to really implement SQL without using a proper database connection via stuff like microsoft azure.
+Perhaps I will also add in some mysql stuff to pull in datasets although it's hard to really implement SQL without using a proper database connection via stuff like microsoft azure.

 ## Algorithms
-I plan on continuing implementing mostly GLMs for the purpose of growing my clinical research relevant skillset but, will also try out things like K-means and SVD PCA.
+I plan on continuing implementing mostly GLMs for the purpose of growing my clinical research relevant skillset at the moment but, will also try out things like K-means and SVD-PCA as well as other generalizations.

 In the near future: